7 Wine Faults and How to Sniff Them Out

 - What it is: Damage caused by exposure to excessive radiation, usually UV.
 Most commonly from storing wine in the sun or near a window.

-- How you can tell: Lightstrike is most common in delicate white wines like Champagne, Viognier, and Chenin Blanc.
-It can make the wine taste like a wet sweater.
+- How you can tell: Lightstrike occurs more commonly in delicate white wines like Champagne, Pinot Grigio, and Sauvignon Blanc.
+It makes the wine smell like a wet wool sweater!

 - Can I fix it?
 No, but you can be smart about storing your wine out of direct sunlight.
 The colored glass of wine bottles is supposed to mitigate lightstrike; so if you get a homemade white wine in a mason jar, put it in the darkest corner of your cellar.

-Microbial Taints …aka I think there is something growing in there
+Microbial and Bacterial Taint …aka I think there is something growing in there

 - Can I fix it?
-No, that flavor is either the critters themselves or their poo.
+Unfortunately, no. Once it’s in there, that’s what you’ve got!
 Grab the microscope and go exploring!

 Not All Wine Faults Are Actually Wine Faults